emnify/product-docs/docs/quickstart/index.md

 After signing up, your account is automatically assigned to the **Trial plan**.
 During this trial, you have 60 days to use the issued prepaid credit for testing emnify's services.

-Once this expires, you'll need to [choose a new package](https://portal.emnify.com/organisation-settings/subscription#plans).
+Once this expires, you'll need to [choose a new package](https://portal.emnify.com/organisation-settings/subscription#plans) and [set up multi-factor authentication (MFA)](/how-tos/multi-factor-authentication).

 :::tip
 Your current balance and other trial details are available in the emnify Portal.